A long time ago, in our very own galaxy, there was just a Star Wars movie franchise.

 Third anthology movie

-Rumors that began in 2015 have also pointed to bounty hunter Boba Fett as a candidate for his own movie.
-Reports resurfaced in May indicating Lucasfilm was moving forward with the project, and Logan director James Mangold was reportedly attached.
+Rumors that began in 2015 have pegged bounty hunter Boba Fett as a candidate for his own movie.
+Reports resurfaced in May 2018 claiming that Lucasfilm was moving forward with the project, and that Logan director James Mangold was reportedly attached.
 However, plans for that movie were scuttled in October 2018 once cameras were rolling on The Mandalorian series.

 Star Wars Detours

 Way back in 2012, an animated series — titled Star Wars Detours — was announced at Star Wars Celebration VI, then quickly shelved.
 The series is a comedic take on the Star Wars universe, created by Robot Chicken‘s Seth Green and Matthew Senreich.
 According to a Reddit AMA with Green in 2014, the duo produced 39 full episodes and 62 finished scripts, but the Disney acquisition of Lucasfilm gummed things up and the show never saw the light of day.
 In June, though, Lucasfilm filed a trademark for Detours, indicating that the series might be coming out of mothballs after all.

 Updated on April 12, 2019: Updated the release date for The Mandalorian and some casting details for the untitled Cassian Andor series.
 Also added information about the rumored Obi-Wan Kenobi TV show.